tfeb/tfeb-lisp-hax/README.md

 The destinations that `slog` knows about already are:

 - streams -- the report is written to the stream;
-- strings or pathnames designate filenames which are opened if needed and then the report written to the resulting stream (see below on file handling);
+- strings or pathnames designate filenames which are opened if needed, with any needed directories being created, and then the report written to the resulting stream (see below on file handling);
 - function designators -- the function is called to handle the entry;
 - the symbol `nil` causes the entry to be discarded;
 - any other destination type invokes the fallback handler (see below).